 It may come as a surprise that so much happened on this island far off the Greek coast, but during the era of the Ancient Greeks, it was a major hub of activity and life, second only to the city of Athens.
 Here, on the island’s southern shores, you’ll find the archaeological site of Kommos, nestled on the island’s picturesque and rustic hillsides.

-As you venture through the ruins of the ancient city streets, you’ll soon find yourself in a veritable maze of tight paths, corridors and walkways.
-A labyrinth within the city.
-Similarly, archaeologists have found another series of tunnels and corridors forming a labyrinth like structure nearby, this time underground in a cave outside the site of Gortyn.
+As you venture through the ruins of the ancient city streets, you’ll soon find yourself in a veritable maze of tight paths, corridors, and walkways—a labyrinth within the city.
+Similarly, archaeologists have found another series of tunnels and corridors forming a labyrinthine structure nearby—this time underground in a cave outside the site of Gortyn.